-Today I’m featuring a guest post by one of The Karen Martin Group team members, Tiffany Mock Holton, who shares her take on how to better manage email.
+Today I’m featuring a guest post by Tiffany Mock, a personal productivity consultant.
+Tiffany shares her take on how to better manage email.
 In supporting companies’ transformation efforts, we often notice (and clients often note themselves) that personal productivity issues slow their progress.

 How Email Squashes Productivity and What To Do About It

 When email usage became widespread in the early 1990s, it was manageable.
 Email was still a very new technology, and many people didn’t use it as heavily as they do now.
 Today, email is the primary way people communicate.
 In fact, the average person receives up to 200 emails each day, and this doesn’t take into account the other sources of information overload most experience – from paper mail to text messages.
 What was once a tool to improve communication is now an enemy of your productivity.

 Email itself isn’t the problem.
 Rather, it’s the action you must take once you receive the message.
 Whether you’re receiving a marketing pitch, a request from your boss, or an invitation to attend a social function, you must respond, and that’s where busy professionals get stuck.
 Without a system for managing email and your responses to them, the messages pile up in your inbox as you wait for a block of time when you can think clearly and respond.
 Unfortunately, that block of time never seems to become available.
 You’re too busy.

 Two Must-Haves to Manage Email Overload